Clipper Logistics

-Clipper Logistics plc is a retail logistics company based in Leeds which serves retailers selling fashion, tobacco, alcohol and other high-value goods in the UK and Europe.
-It has 47 sites across Europe.
+Clipper Logistics plc was a British retail logistics company which served retailers selling fashion, tobacco, alcohol and other high-value goods in the UK and Europe.
+It operated 47 sites across Europe and was based in Leeds.
 The company was listed on the London Stock Exchange until it was acquired by GXO Logistics in May 2022.

 History

 Early history

 Steve Parkin founded Clipper Group in 1992 with one van delivering clothing for fashion stores.
 The company won a number of contracts in the early years with retailers such as Huddersfield-based Bonmarché and Sir Philip Green which helped it to become established in the transport, haulage and warehousing market.
 The company made a number of acquisitions in the 2000s including DTS logistics Ltd, Gagewell Transport Ltd and Northern Commercials (Mirfield) Ltd In 2014 the company was floated on the London Stock Exchange with a valuation of £100 million.

 Takeover Attempt

 In November 2019, investment fund Sun Capital Partners, Inc. announced it was considering making a bid for the company, supported by founder and executive chairman Steve Parkin.
 Discussions regarding a possible offer took place between the parties, and the views of a number of independent Clipper shareholders were sought.
 However, the board and Sun Capital were unable to agree on terms, consequently, both sides agreed to terminate discussions.